 - Hot glue gun and glue stick (optional, for sealing the lid shut)

 Fall Sensory Bottle Recipe

-5. Add the copper glitter to the mixture and whisk thoroughly.
+- Add the copper glitter to the bottle.

 Now just give it a couple of good shakes and watch the leaves and glitter drift to the bottom of the jar.